Download the digital versions of our latest golf guides and start planning your perfect golf trips in Scotland

 Golfers play the 9th hole of the PGA Centenary golf course at Gleneagles, Perthshire

-This popular tournament has recently moved to the historic Royal Aberdeen Golf Club, the world’s sixth oldest club.
-With some of Europe’s top professionals making their final preparations before The Open, this event is sure to draw large crowds of golf fans to the north east for four days of first-class golf action.
+This popular tournament has recently moved to East Lothian, Scotland's Golf Coast, from the historic Royal Aberdeen Golf Club - the world’s sixth oldest club.
+With some of Europe’s top professionals making appearances at The Open, this event is sure to draw large crowds of golf fans for four days of first-class golf action.

 For full ticket details visit the European Tour Tickets website or call the Ticket Hotline on 0800 023 2557.